dolittle-entropy/playbook/playbook/_docs/BestPractices/Engineers-checklist.md

 - [ ] Secrets should never be part of the solution, but placed in separate, secure locations.
 - [ ] Do not write logon systems, use existing services for that.
 - [ ] Do not store any personal data without purpose (and minimise that).
-- [ ] Encryption for data in transit (and if necessary at rest) and password hashing.
+- [ ] Encrypt data in transit (and if necessary at rest) and avoid passwords
+- [ ] If you must store password-related data you should salt a *slow* hashing algorithm (e.g. use [PKBDF2](https://en.wikipedia.org/wiki/PBKDF2) [DotNET implmentation](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.rfc2898derivebytes?redirectedfrom=MSDN&view=netcore-3.1)) - but if at all possible: AVOID!

 ## Observability

-- [ ] Significant business and functional events are tracked and related metrics collected.
+- [ ] Track significant business and functional events through events, not logs
-- [ ] Application faults and errors are logged.
+- [ ] Application faults and errors are logged
+- [ ] Things that require no attention by real people does not belong in warning, error or fatal -logs
-- [ ] Health of the system is monitored.
+- [ ] Monitor the health of the system
 - [ ] The client and server side observability data can be differentiated.
 - [ ] Logging configuration can be modified without code changes (eg: verbose mode).
 - [ ] [Incoming tracing context](observability/correlation-id.md) is propagated to allow for production issue debugging purposes.